FAIR GROUNDS RACECOURSE

 In 1993 the grandstand was, once again, destroyed by fire and a much needed rebuild project was actioned in 1994.
 The fruits of this were revealed for the first time in late 1997.

 The course hosts a number of Group 2 events with the most famous being the Louisiana Derby.
 This 8 and a half furlong event for 3 year olds was first held in 1898 when the inaugural winner was Presbyterian.
-Most recently it was won by the Shaun Bridgmohan ridden Pyro in 2008.
+More recently it was won by the Shaun Bridgmohan ridden Pyro in 2008, and in 2012 Nates Mineshaft won in the hands of Jesse Campbell.

 If you have badges, racecards, pictures of the racecourse or further details about the course, including your memories, then email johnslusar@fsmail.net